 It is not possible to walk consecutive sections of the Track as day walks or to do it staying in accommodation each night.
 Some sections have many days between permitted access points (up to four days) and long distances between towns (the longest being 12 days).

 In addition, there are several facilities designed to enhance the walker's experience.
 Boardwalks, well positioned lookouts and footbridges all form part of the trail.

 The best times to walk the Track are in autumn (April to May), winter (June to August) and indeed spring (September to mid-November), our wildflower season.
-On cooler days, walking during summer is possible but should be restricted to the karri forest around Pemberton.
+On cooler days, walking during summer is possible but certainly not recommended and should be restricted to the karri forest around Pemberton.